-- 10 (2) Summary punishment imposed under this subsection may not exceed suspension of - 11 three days without pay or a fine of \$150. - 12 (c) Refusal.- (1) If a law-enforcement officer is offered summary punishment in accordance - 13 with subsection (b) of this section and refuses: - 14 (A) The chief may convene a hearing board of one or more members; and - 15 (B) The hearing board has only the authority to recommend the sanctions provided in this - 16 section for summary punishment. - 17 (2) If a single-member hearing board is convened: - 18 (A) The member need not be of the same rank as the law-enforcement officer; but - 19 (B) All other provisions of this article apply.
+11 three days without pay or a fine of \$150.

+12 (c) Refusal. - (1) If a law-enforcement officer is offered summary punishment in

+- 13 accordance with subsection (b) of this section and refuses: - 14 (A) The chief may convene a hearing board of one or more members; and - 15 (B) The hearing board has only the authority to recommend the sanctions provided in this - 16 section for summary punishment. - 17 (2) If a single-member hearing board is convened: - 18 (A) The member need not be of the same rank as the law-enforcement officer; but - 19 (B) All other provisions of this article apply.

-§29B-1-12.
+§29B-2-12.
 Emergency suspension.

-- 1 (a) Authorized.- This article does not prohibit emergency suspension by higher ranking - 2 law-enforcement officers as designated by the chief. - 3 (b) Imposition With pay.- (1) The chief may impose emergency suspension with pay if it - 4 appears that the action is in the best interest of the public and the law-enforcement agency. - 5 (2) If the law-enforcement officer is suspended with pay, the chief may suspend the police - 6 powers of the law-enforcement officer and reassign the law-enforcement officer to restricted - 7 duties pending: - 8 (A) A determination by a court with respect to a criminal violation; or - 9 (B) A final determination by a hearing board with respect to a law-enforcement agency - 10 violation. - 11 (3) A law-enforcement officer who is suspended under this subsection is entitled to a - 12 prompt hearing. - 13 (c) Same Without pay.- (1) If a law-enforcement officer is charged with a felony, the chief - 14 may impose an emergency suspension of police powers without pay.
+- 1 (a) Authorized.
+This article does not prohibit emergency suspension by higher ranking - 2 law-enforcement officers as designated by the chief. - 3 (b) Imposition With pay.
+(1) The chief may impose emergency suspension with pay if it - 4 appears that the action is in the best interest of the public and the law-enforcement agency. - 5 (2) If the law-enforcement officer is suspended with pay, the chief may suspend the police - 6 powers of the law-enforcement officer and reassign the law-enforcement officer to restricted duties - 7 pending: - 8 (A) A determination by a court with respect to a criminal violation; or - 9 (B) A final determination by a hearing board with respect to a law-enforcement agency - 10 violation. - 11 (3) A law-enforcement officer who is suspended under this subsection is entitled to a - 12 prompt hearing. - 13 (c) Same Without pay.
+(1) If a law-enforcement officer is charged with a felony, the chief - 14 may impose an emergency suspension of police powers without pay. - 15 (2) A law-enforcement officer who is suspended under paragraph (1) of this subsection is

-- 15 (2) A law-enforcement officer who is suspended under paragraph (1) of this subsection is - 16 entitled to a prompt hearing.
+16 entitled to a prompt hearing.

-§29B-1-13.
+§29B-2-13.
 False statement, report, or complaint.